dotkrnl/dice-python/README.md

 Once you have selected an example that you want, use ```python3.9 transform.py``` to run `transform.py`.
 The `translated.dice` file should then be populated with the translated Dice code.
 The output from `transform.py` should then be a dictionary of the form ```{True: <value>, False: <value>, 'Time': <value>}```.

+To run unit tests of all examples, use `python3.9 -m unittest discover tests`.

 ## Installation

 ### Docker Setup